 KRISTIN E. CATALANO

 Kristin Catalano is a writer and filmmaker from Milwaukee, WI.
 She received her MFA in Screenwriting from UCLA, where she earned the Jay Grossman Comedy Writing Award and the Larry Thor Memorial Award.
 Storytelling is Kristin’s passion, and although writing is her forte, she consistently takes on many roles in order to bring her vision to life.
 Most notably, she was the writer/director/cinematographer/editor/producer for her first feature-length documentary entitled, Clarence, which landed a distribution deal after screening at numerous festivals and winning multiple awards, including Best Documentary and Best Emerging Filmmaker.
-Additionally, she was the winner of the Milwaukee Film Pitch Competition for her current project, Malignant Practice, which is a short, animated film on a woman whose breast cancer was missed by a doctor and a mammogram.
-Other than creating, Kristin has been a judge for the Austin, Wisconsin, and Milwaukee Film Festivals; she periodically teaches college-level writing courses; and she regularly walks her best, 4-legged friend, Otis.
+Additionally, she was the winner of the Milwaukee Film Pitch Competition and the Brico Forward Fund award for her current project, Malignant Practice, which is a short animated film on a woman whose breast cancer was missed by a doctor and a mammogram.
+Other than creating, Kristin has been a judge for the Austin, Wisconsin, and Milwaukee Film Festivals.

 With two WAMI nominations for “Best Guitar Player,” Frank Calarco has made a name for himself in and outside of Milwaukee, WI.
 Frank has consistently played in bands since he was an adolescent, most notably, The Lazarus Effect and The Liam Ford Band, with whom he currently strums for on lead guitar.
 In addition, Frank has been recording his own original music, with his emotional compositions most recently being showcased in the documentary film, Clarence, by Kristin Catalano.